-While scholars of public administration seem to perceive it with direct and intimate reference to the scope of state authority, formal regulatory organizations, and the "art of government" (Bernstein, 1955; Mitnick, 1980; Coen & Thatcher, 2005; Gilardi 2005; 2008), scholars of global governance tend to focus on standards and soft norms (Mattli & Büthe 2003; Scott 2004; Jacobsson 2004; Trubek & Trubek 2005; Dejlic & Sahlin-Andersson 2006).
-While some seem to think of the rise of regulation as yet another indication of the advance of neoliberalism and the retreat of the welfare state (Majone 1994), others tend to see it at as a neo-mercantilist instrument for market expansion (Levi-Faur 1998) high modernism (Moran 2003) and social engineering (Zedner 2006).
-In the European parlance, and for most of the 20th century, regulation was synonymous with government intervention and, indeed, with all the efforts of the state, by whatever means, to control and guide economy and society.
+Sahlin-Andersson 2006).
+While some seem to think of the rise of regulation as yet another indication of the advance of neoliberalism and the retreat of the welfare state (Majone 1994), others tend to see it as a neo-mercantilist instrument for market expansion (Levi-Faur 1998), high modernism (Moran 2003), and social engineering (Zedner 2006).
+In the European parlance, and for most of the 20th century, regulation was synonymous with government intervention and, indeed, with all the efforts of the state, by whatever means, to control and guide the economy and society.
 This rather broad meaning of the term seems to have faded, and scholars now make efforts to distinguish rule making from other tools of governance, and indeed from other types of policy instruments, such as taxation, subsidies, redistribution, and public ownership.

-Regulation is not only a distinct type of policy but also entails identifiable forms and patterns of political conflict that differ from the patterns that are regularly associated with policies of distribution and redistribution (Lowi 1964; Wilson 1980; Majone 1997).
+Regulation not only is a distinct type of policy but also entails identifiable forms and patterns of political conflict that differ from the patterns that are regularly associated with policies of distribution and redistribution (Lowi 1964; Wilson 1980; Majone 1997).
 In addition, while other types of policy are about relatively visible transfers and direct allocation of resources, regulation only indirectly shapes the distribution of costs in society.
-Government budgets include relatively visible and clear estimations of the overall costs of distribution and redistribution but hardly any of the cost of regulation.
-One of the most important features of regulation is therefore that its costs (and some suggests also its politics) are opaque.
+Government budgets include relatively visible and clear estimations of the overall costs of distribution and redistribution but hardly any of the cost of regulation.2 One of the most important features of regulation is therefore that its costs (and some suggests also its politics) are opaque.
 The most significant costs of regulation are compliance costs, which are borne not by the government budget but mostly by the regulated parties.
 The wide distribution of these costs and their embeddedness in the regulatees' budgets make their impact, effects, and net benefits less visible and therefore less transparent to the attentive public.
-Some efforts to assess the costs and benefits of regulation are made in some countries and over some issues via the institutionalization of regulatory impact analysis assessments (Sunstein, 2002; Radaelli & Di Francesco 2007).
-Yet, the transparency of these impact assessments and their theoretical and empirical foundations are contested (Sinden at al, 2009).
+Some efforts to assess the costs and benefits of regulation are made in some countries and over some issues via the institutionalization of regulatory impact analysis assessments (Sunstein 2002; Radaelli and De Francesco 2007).
+Yet the transparency of these impact assessments and their theoretical and empirical foundations are contested (Sinden et al. 2009).
 At the same time the scope of their application at least for the moment is narrow.

-For some, regulation is a risky business that is prone to failure and costs that exceed the benefits, but for others the business of regulation is the business of risk minimization (Hutter 2001; Hood, Rothstein & Baldwin 2001; Fischer 2007).
-Some contend that regulation comprises mostly rule making while others extend it to include rule monitoring and rule enforcement (Hood, Rothstein, & Baldwin 2001).
+For some, regulation is a risky business that is prone to failure and costs that exceed the benefits, but for others the business of regulation is the business of risk minimization (Hood et al. 2001; Hutter 2001; Fischer 2007).
+Some contend that regulation comprises mostly rule making while others extend it to include rule monitoring and rule enforcement (Hood et al. 2001).
 For some, regulations are about the rules and functions of the administrative agency after the act of delegation; for others, as already observed, regulation includes every kind of rule, including primary legislation and even social and professional norms.
 Multiple definitions of regulation are evident in the Law as well.
-The American Administrative Procedure Act defines the term "rule" but not the term "regulation", and what it defines as rule is confined to the scope of the Act itself (Kerwin 1994).
+The American Administrative Procedure Act defines the term "rule" but not the term "regulation," and what it defines as rule is confined to the scope of the Act itself (Kerwin 1994).
 Other laws may include, and indeed apply, other terms, definitions, and terminologies in a somewhat chaotic manner.
 This is how Ira Sharkansky described the situation in the legal system of the US: